Skip to main content

 Genesis Li ’21 is a Master in Public Administration (MPA) candidate at Cornell University, Brooks School of Public Policy in Ithaca, N.Y.

-Lauren Clapp ’19 is a behavioral health coordinator at University of Iowa Health Care in Iowa City.
+Lauren Clapp ’19 is the transplant patient navigator at University of Iowa Health Care in Iowa City.

 Daniel Williams ’19 is the CASA program coordinator at EveryChild (formerly the Child Abuse Council) in the Quad Cities.

-Ebony Allen ’15 is the ethics and compliance manager at Beecan Health in Los Angeles, Calif.
+Ebony Allen ’15 is a compliance analyst at Centene Management Company in Los Angeles, Calif.

 Vanessa Reyes ’15 is the fair fight bond fund coordinator at the Washington Immigrant Solidarity Network in Seattle, Wash.